-Our active advising program engages professionals from the entrepreneurial community who spend anywhere from a few hours to a full day advising students 1-to-1.
+Our active advising program engages professionals from the entrepreneurial community who spend anywhere from a few hours to a full day advising students one-to-one.
 The initial commitment is only one session, with additional sessions optional.
 The feedback and enthusiasm from students has been fantastic, and they are highly appreciative of the time and expertise provided by advisors.

-Through the ESP, we provide a matching living allowance to roughly 13% of our MBA1s to work for early-stage companies (with approximately 10 to 50 people) for 8 to 10 weeks during the summer.
+Through the ESP, we provide a matching living allowance to roughly 13% of our first-year MBA students to work for early-stage companies (with approximately 10 to 50 people) for 8 to 10 weeks during the summer.
 Our matching living allowance allows startups that could not normally afford to do so to fund an intern.
 We ask that companies outline the project their interns will work on, and demonstrate a positive commitment to mentoring.